Friday, August 14, 2015

 This post may be therapeutic in a sense as I feel I have to put some thoughts down on paper (so to speak) about disappointments in my life and trying to overcome them.
 When I was a young teenager and thinking about what I wanted to do with the rest of my life I had some big ideas as most kids do.
 In the mid to late 60's a large majority of women did not go to college.
 They finished high school, got married and had children, and that was a decision that many women made.
 A lot of women who did work had part-time low paying jobs at the local grocery or drug stores.
 But it was also the beginning of the so called "women's liberation" movement when women were exploring beyond traditional roles and finding out they could survive and thrive in corporate worlds and actually make a living doing so, becoming independent and looking at marriage as a choice and not a necessity.
 I really didn't know what I wanted yet, but even at a young age I knew I didn't want to be a housewife and I admired women who had goals beyond the home and wanted a career.
 Continuing your education after high school was the first step to getting there.

 So I took what was called the "secretarial course" in high school which included typing, shorthand, bookkeeping, key-punch operating and very little math, no language or science and a very limited choice of electives.
 In hind-sight, this was a really bad path to take as far as getting a decent education as all I really learned was how to do manual labor in a sense.
 However, I actually did enjoy my secretarial classes and even got to take the civil service exam in the high school cafeteria and got a fairly high score on it.
-When I graduated I got a letter from from the Federal Government to come in for an interview and at that time wasn't at all sure what I wanted to do or where I wanted to work but Mom told me I had to make a decision so I went for the interview and, as they say, the rest is history.
-I started my job with the Federal Government in September 1970 at the tender age of 17 as a clerk/stenographer and proceeded on a 40-year career for which I am very grateful.
-So, the deficient secretarial course got me in the door of the Federal Government and from there it was up to me to decide how ambitious I wanted to be.
-With all the opportunities for training that the government offers for a wide variety of jobs it is really one's ambition or lack thereof that determines how far one can go.
-After spending 12 years as a secretary, I branched out to being a claims examiner, a job which I really enjoyed, and after 40 years was able to retire happily in 2010 at the age of 58 with an annuity I can live on and have enough money to travel and pursue my hobbies.
+When I graduated I got a letter from from a government agency to come in for an interview and at that time wasn't at all sure what I wanted to do or where I wanted to work but Mom told me I had to make a decision so I went for the interview and, as they say, the rest is history.
+I started my job right out of high school as a clerk/stenographer and proceeded on a 40+ year career for which I am very grateful.
+So, the academically lean secretarial course got me in the door and from there it was up to me to decide how ambitious I wanted to be.
+With all the opportunities for training that my agency offered for a wide variety of jobs it is really one's ambition or lack thereof that determines how far one can go.
+After spending 12 years as a secretary, I branched out to job with a lot more responsibility, a job which I really enjoyed, and after 40+ years was able to retire happily at a relatively young age with a retirement I can live on and have enough money to travel and pursue my hobbies.
 Not bad.

 So you'd think that my "sadly lacking education" should be long forgotten, however, it is such a part of me that it's hard to forget.
 In my early 20's and not long out of high school, I decided to read a lot of the "classic" novels like the Ernest Hemingways and John Steinbecks and Faulkner and F. Scott Fitzgerald and after that Tom Clancy and Michael Crichton novels and mysteries and spy novels about World War II and the Cold War and on and on.
 Since I had never even studied World History in school, these novels amazed me with their wealth of information about things way beyond my little scope of knowledge.
 (Who could not love A Farewell to Arms or For Whom the Bell Tolls or East of Eden?)
 I have always been an avid reader which is what keeps my interest in learning going.
 I started learning things that I had not learned in school through reading and educating myself.
 I've even learned how an autopsy is performed, thanks to Patricia Cornwell (although math still lags way behind, LOL).